***PLEASE READ CAREFULLY***

 Because no dance competition can know how many hours per week a student dances, teachers are left to use their own sound judgment when entering routines.
 Routines that are obviously under-placed may be elevated by the judges.

-Absolute Dance Competition accepts studio checks, money orders, and certified checks.
+Absolute Dance Competition accepts online credit card payment, money orders, and certified checks.
 All entries received after the 30 day deadline will be charged an additional $5.00 per entry.
-All checks returned for insufficient funds will be assessed a $35.00 service fee.

 There will be a $10.00 fee for each change made less then 14 days prior to the competition.